kran77 - Fotolia

 Investments in integration technology platforms, which include software licensing, maintenance and cloud services subscriptions, reached $12 billion in 2017.
 This marks a double-digit growth spurt from the previous year, said Massimo Pezzini, a research fellow at Gartner.
 By 2022, revenue is predicted to hit $19 billion.

 The fastest-growing segment is API integration technologies, which are typically delivered via API management, integration platform as a service (iPaaS) and hybrid integration platforms.
-While SMBs will use the first two of those platforms most often, at least 65% of the largest organizations will implement a hybrid integration platform by 2022.
+While SMBs will use the two of those platforms most often, at least 65% of the largest organizations will implement a hybrid integration platform by 2022.

 Spending on traditional point-to-point enterprise application integration platforms will see only single-digit percentage growth for the next five years, Pezzini said.
 Even so, don't expect a mass exodus from legacy integration platforms, said Forrester analyst Randy Heffner.
 Forrester's research shows that only 16% of developers who work in cloud computing environments regularly use public cloud-based integration products.
 Of that 16%, only 45% say they run or intend to run more than 90% of their integration flows in a cloud-based integration platform.